thedevd/techBlog/springboot/microservices/product-catalog-microservice/README.md

 ## Use of Feign Client to call other microservices
+product-catalog-service need to call inventory-service to fetch the availableQuantity of a product in inventory store.
+We will see how product-catalog-service can call inventory-service's API using `FeignClient`.
 * Spring Cloud OpenFeign is a declarative REST client which can be used by a micro-service to call another microservice.
 * **How to include Feign Client**
   * To include Feign in project use the `spring-cloud-starter-openfeign` dependency -